ow2-proactive/catalog-client/docs/CatalogObjectGrantControllerApi.md

 CatalogObjectGrantControllerApi apiInstance = new CatalogObjectGrantControllerApi();
-String sessionID = "sessionID_example"; // String | sessionID
+String sessionID = "sessionID_example"; // String | The session id used to access ProActive REST server.
-String bucketName = "bucketName_example"; // String | bucketName
+String bucketName = "bucketName_example"; // String | The name of the bucket where the catalog object is stored.
-String catalogObjectName = "catalogObjectName_example"; // String | catalogObjectName
+String catalogObjectName = "catalogObjectName_example"; // String | The name of the object in the bucket.
-String currentUser = "currentUser_example"; // String | The user who is creating this grant String accessType = "accessType_example"; // String | The access type of the grant String username = "username_example"; // String | The name of the user that will have grant access String userGroup = "userGroup_example"; // String | The name of the user group that will have grant access try {
+String accessType = "accessType_example"; // String | The type of the access grant.
+It can be either read, write or admin.
+String userGroup = "userGroup_example"; // String | The name of the group of users that will benefit of the access grant. try {
-    CatalogObjectGrantMetadata result = apiInstance.createCatalogObjectGrantUsingPOST(sessionID, bucketName, catalogObjectName, currentUser, accessType, username, userGroup);
+    CatalogObjectGrantMetadata result = apiInstance.createCatalogObjectGrantForAGroupUsingPOST(sessionID, bucketName, catalogObjectName, accessType, userGroup);
     System.out.println(result);
 } catch (ApiException e) {
-    System.err.println("Exception when calling CatalogObjectGrantControllerApi#createCatalogObjectGrantUsingPOST");
+    System.err.println("Exception when calling CatalogObjectGrantControllerApi#createCatalogObjectGrantForAGroupUsingPOST");
     e.printStackTrace();
 }
 ```